NebulaUI/nebula/src/modules/GetStarted/NebulaCSS/nebula-css.md

-`yarn add nebula-css`

 ## Setup ITCSS structure

-Paste the following into your terminal:
+`cd` into your source directroy and paste the following into your terminal:
 ```bash
 mkdir scss &&
 cd scss &&